kdahlquist/DahlquistLab/data/Spring2020/gene-deletion-series/README.md

-Move all the gene deletion series inputs and outputs to this folder.
+This directory contains runs that are a repeat of the L-curve gene deletion series for db5.
+L-curves won't be run, just a single run with alpha 0.002 will be used.